tyler-smith/bitcoin-abc/CONTRIBUTING.md

-Contributing to Bitcoin ABC
+Contributing to Bitcoin Cash
 ===========================

-The Bitcoin ABC project welcomes contributors!
+The Bitcoin Cash project welcomes contributors!

-This guide is intended to help developers contribute effectively to Bitcoin ABC.
+This guide is intended to help developers contribute effectively to Bitcoin Cash.

 Communicating with Developers
 -----------------------------